Crown-Commercial-Service/ccs-scale-shared-paas-infra/README.md

    -backend-config="{bucket=S3_STATE_BUCKET_NAME}" \
 ```

-Note: some static/non-senstive options are supplied in the `backend.tf` file.
-These sensitive options are supplied via command line only (this may change if we can use valut or similar).
+Note: some static/non-sensitive options are supplied in the `backend.tf` file.
+Any sensitive config supplied via command line only (this may change in the future if we can use Vault or similar).

 This will ensure all Terraform state is now stored in the S3 bucket provisioned in the space you are working in.
+There is no DynamoDB lock table, but it is unlikely we would be running scripts concurrently in the same space.

 ## Provision the service infrastructure